A smiling man in a blue cap and checkered shirt holds a color swatch in a printing factory.

 3. What are the pivotal tools for starting a business with minimal resources?

 Start with free tools like Google Workspace, Canva, and Trello.
-Your local coffee shop and a strong WiFi connection can also be very useful!
+Your local coffee shop and a strong WiFi connection can also be invaluable!

 4. Is it common for sabbaticals to inspire career shifts?